This dish was the first recipe I ever published here on Dishes Delish! Since I’ve made it again, this is the redo coq au vin blanc!

 Time to add 1 cup of white wine, 1 cup of chicken broth and a bay leaf.
 I raise the heat and scrape the bottom of the pan for all the yummies stuck there.

-I add the chicken back in the pan and crumble the bacon over the chicken.
+I add the chicken back in the pan and crumble the bacon over it.

-I make a salad, plate some millet and get ready to serve this delectable dish.
+I make a salad, plate some millet and get ready to serve this delectable coq au vin blanc dish.

 Oh my gosh, is it good!
 Let us look at the coq au vin redux from a different angle.

-I hope you enjoyed this recipe as much as Christopher and I enjoyed eating it.
+I hope you enjoyed this coq au vin blanc recipe as much as Christopher and I enjoyed eating it.

 - 5 slices bacon